Ash Vs Evil Dead (2015)

 Starring: Bruce Campbell, Dana DeLorenzo, Jill Marie Jones, Lucy Lawless, Ray Santiago

 However the real twist was yet to come.
 The odd teaser ending of the 2013 film featured a certain actor with a certain chin without any sort of context, and two years later there was no sign of any cross over with the old and new.
 Or in fact any kind of follow up at all.
-However in 2015 something unexpected happened, and a totally new TV series was announced.
+However in 2015 something unexpected happened and a totally new TV series was announced.
 It would involve all the old film makers as well as Bruce Campbell.
 It would be released by Starz so they didn’t have to water it down.
 I’d have to temper my expectations, not being a fan of Oz the Great and Powerful and finding Drag Me to Hell to be fun but lacklustre.
 But it was one hell of a headline, and the convention panels with the whole gang were a lot of fun.
 Things were looking up.
 It would soon be time to read up on those old ritual incantations – what’s the worst that could happen?

 INITIAL THOUGHTS: GROOVY?

-This particular Deadite has been in hibernation since that initial buzz, which meant that the series has passed the exclusive TV airing onto a far more digestible – and binge easy digital format.
+This particular Deadite had been in hibernation since that initial buzz, which meant that the series had passed from the exclusive TV airing onto a far more digestible – and binge easy digital format.
 I’ve never been one to follow shows one episode at a time without knowing how things have worked out in advance, so it helps to have the entire thing ready and waiting.
 What was the word on all of this when it had finished?
 Well it seemed as though things had turned out nice despite a mid season slump with mentions of the dreaded F-word… filler.